Configure Your Network for HoloLens

 Read more about installing apps on HoloLens.

 You can distribute certificates through your MDM provider.
 If your company requires certificates, Intune supports PKCS, PFX, and SCEP.
 It is important to understand which certificate is right for your company.
-Please visit here to determine which cert is best for you.
+Please visit the certificate configurations documentation to determine which cert is best for you.
 If you plan to use certificates for HoloLens Authentication, PFX or SCEP may be right for you.

 How to Upgrade to Holographics for Business Commercial Suite